yuxki/vim-pkm-api/README.md

 ```
 :YankClipMenu
 ```
-The Clip board displays key that mapped clipped text.
-When text includes multiple line, it displayed like "first line ... last line".
+The Clip board displays the key that mapped text that clpped.
+When the text includes multiple lines, they are displayed like "first line ... last line".

 The behavior of key selection is changed by the modes.
 |Mode|Key|Key Selectiton Behavior|